-School counselors support students and families through services such as individual counseling and connection to resources.
-We also deliver developmental curriculum to all students on topics such as mental health, post-high school planning, and career exploration.
-CV counselors facilitate individual academic planning for students including school engagement and course selection.
+Our school counselors support students and families with individual mental health counseling and connection to resources.
+CV counselors also facilitate individual academic planning for students including school engagement and course selection.

-- Meet with your counselor during drop-in time.
-All of the school counselors are available during lunch on most days.
-No appointment needed.
+No appointment is needed during drop-in time.
+All CV counselors are available during lunch on most days.

-- Schedule an appointment with your counselor.
-Stop by the counselor administrative assistant desk to make an appointment.
+Make an appointment with your counselor for a specific day or time.
+Stop by the counselor administrative assistant desk or contact us using the links below.